devfelipemonteiro/tegcommerce-demo/CONTRIBUTING.md

 __note:__ If there's a feature you'd like, there's a bug you'd like to fix, or you'd just like to get involved please raise an issue and start a conversation. we'll help as much as we can so you can get contributing - although we may not always be able to respond right away :)

-Thank you for your help in making tegcommerce even better!
+thank you for your help in making tegcommerce even better!

 ## interact with the community